 4. Newspapers and Blogs and Podcasts—Oh My!

 There is a thriving business media community in America teeming with sources for you to devour and use to enrich your graduate school experience.
-These include traditional resources like newspapers, as well as 21st century mediums like podcasts.
-Regarding the former, publishers like the Wall Street Journal and Business Insider aren’t just useful for breaking news, but also insights from business experts.
+These include traditional resources like newspapers, as well as 21st-century media such as podcasts.
+Regarding the former, publishers like The Wall Street Journal and Business Insider aren’t just useful for breaking news, but also insights from business experts.
 If reading the broadsheet doesn’t fit your likely on-the-go lifestyle, then try podcasts, which can be just as insightful and helpful.

 Complete our form to request more information!